tanran/tanran.github.com/_posts/2012-11-05-the-graphics-context.md

 In a broad sense, Cocoa graphics context objects serve two types of canvases: screen-based canvases and print-based canvases.

 For nearly all screen-based and print-based drawing, Cocoa provides an appropriate graphics context object automatically.

-You can determine the type of canvas being managed by the current graphics context using the **isDrawingToScreen** instance method or **currentContextDrawingToScreen** class method of NSGraphicsContext.
+You can determine the type of canvas being managed by the current graphics context using the *isDrawingToScreen* instance method or *currentContextDrawingToScreen* class method of *NSGraphicsContext*.

 ###Graphics Contexts and Quartz

-The NSGraphicsContext class in Cocoa is a wrapper for a Quartz graphics context (CGContextRef data type).
-Both types manage the same basic information, and in fact, many methods of NSGraphicsContext simply call their Quartz equivalents.
+The *NSGraphicsContext* class in Cocoa is a wrapper for a Quartz graphics context (CGContextRef data type).
+Both types manage the same basic information, and in fact, many methods of *NSGraphicsContext* simply call their Quartz equivalents.

 ##Modifying the Current Graphics State